gaurii-9/food_waste_management_app/README.md

-# Food Waste Management System
+# Food Waste Reduction System

 A command-line application to facilitate food donations from restaurants to NGOs, helping to reduce food waste and feed those in need.